algonquindesign-grads/2021/_students/sherman-rukiya.md

 first_name: "Rukiya"
 last_name: "Sherman"
 headshot_alt: |
   The headshot of Rukiya Sherman.
-It depicts
+It depicts a person with mid-length, curled, black hair and a headband, smiling brightly whilst facing the camera.
 ation_word: "Imagination"
 keywords:
   - "Continuous Learner"